Simplicial cochain algebras for diffeological spaces: Chen's iterated integral map in diffeology

-{\it Acknowledgements.} The author thanks Akinori Emoto for many valuable discussions on the extendability of the simplicial cochain algebras concerning the de Rham theory for diffeological spaces.
-The author is also grateful to Hiroshi Kihara for his comments on the main theorem.
-That will make the author consider the problem when the morphism $\alpha$ in Theorem \ref{thm:main} induces an isomorphism on the cohomology with a model structure on the category $\mathsf{Diff}$.
-A part of this article has been written during his stay at Nesin Mathematics Village in which Diffeology, Categories and Toposes and Non-commutative Geometry Summer School has been held in the summer 2018.
+{\it Acknowledgements.} The author thanks Akinori Emoto and Norio Iwase for many valuable discussions on the simplicial cochain algebras concerning the de Rham theory for diffeological spaces.
+The author is also grateful to Hiroshi Kihara for his comments on Theorem \ref{thm:main}, which will lead the author to consider the problem when the factor map $\alpha$ in the theorem induces an isomorphism on the cohomology with a model structure on the category $\mathsf{Diff}$.
+The author would also like to thank Dan Christensen for letting him realize the necessity of the smoothness of the CW-complexes in Theorem \ref{thm:main}.

+A part of this manuscript has been written during his stay at Nesin Mathematics Village in which Diffeology, Categories and Toposes and Non-commutative Geometry Summer School has been held in the summer 2018.
 The author thanks Serap G\"urer, who was the organizer of the school, for her hospitality.
+Furthermore, the author greatly appreciates many constructive suggestions of the referee and John McCleary to improve this manuscript.
+This work was partially supported by JSPS KAKENHI Grant Number 19H05495.